lispysnake/website/content/blog/lispysnake2d-animations.md

 date: 2019-09-30T17:32:00+01:00
 draft: false
 authors: [ikey]
+categories: [engine]
+callout: "Shiftin' Pixels Like a Boss"
 ---

-# Shiftin' Pixels Like a Boss

 We like making things and you like watching them happen.
 Our most recent introduction into the `lispysnake2d` codebase is animations.
 However, it took more than a few changes to implement it